oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * `includeServerOutInPodLog`: If true (the default), the server `.out` file will be included in the pod's stdout.
 * `logHome`: The in-pod name of the directory in which to store the domain, Node Manager, server logs, and server `.out` files.
 * `logHomeEnabled`: Specifies whether the log home folder is enabled.
 Not required.
-Defaults to true if `domainHomeSourceType` is not `Image`.
-Defaults to false if `domainHomeInImage` is true.
+Defaults to true if `domainHomeSourceType` is `PersistentVolume` or `FromModel`.

 Elements related to security: